 In 1993, the dating system changed again, and it is largely the system that they still use today, with a few minor variations.
 From this date, Chanel introduced two annual collections to coincide with the couture catwalk shows, one in Spring, and the other in Autumn.
 As well as designating the Season, the year was added and denoted by the final two digits.
 For example, 95 indicates 1995.
 The copyright and registration marks return around the 'CHANEL,' as well as 'MADE IN FRANCE' along the bottom.
 On either side of the CC logo are the the two digit date and the one letter Season (P for Spring/Printemps, A for Autumn/Automne).
 The plaque is usually attached directly to the item of jewellery, or appears in the form of an oval hangtag.

 After 1998, with the departure of Victoria de Castellane, some new elements have been introduced, such as the annual Cruise collection, denoted by a C instead of an A or P. Rings have also been added to the range, and some pieces are now made in Italy instead of France.
-In addition to this, the lovely spring right clasps are being replaced with the less aesthetically pleasing lobster clasps.
+In addition to this, the lovely spring ring clasps are being replaced with the less aesthetically pleasing lobster clasps.
 Many collectors agree that the jewellery produced after this date has lost much of the artistry, chic and glamour of the Chanel years.